MTHS-TSA/TSA-Reference/CONTRIBUTING.md

 5. Make any additional edits if requested by the reviewer
 6. All done

-This process is also described in a [Microsoft tutorial](https://docs.microsoft.com/en-us/learn/modules/contribute-open-source/).
+The process is also described in this [Microsoft tutorial](https://docs.microsoft.com/en-us/learn/modules/contribute-open-source/).

 ---